Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

 The following procedures contain information on the settings to be configured in the Adyen&trade; backend.
 It shows the standard procedures and screens that were current at the time this documentation was created.
 For the latest detailed descriptions, refer to the Adyen&trade; documentation.

 In addition to the credentials settings in the *Payments* module, the same data is required in the Adyen&trade; backend to ensure a smooth data transfer.
 Note that once you have saved the credentials in Adyen&trade; or the *Payments* module, you can no longer copy them to specify them on the other side of the connection.
-Therefore, we suggest to enter the connection data in parallel, which means alternately in the *Payments* module and in the Adyen&trade; backend.
-Alternatively, you can also write the credentials in a file to enter them later in Actindo.
+Therefore, we recommend to enter the connection data in parallel, which means alternately in the *Payments* module and in the Adyen&trade; backend.
+Alternatively, you can cache the credentials in a file.
 For detailed information, see also [Configure Adyen connection](./02_ManageAdyenConnection.md#configure-adyen-connection).

 Note the following:
-- If you have more than one merchant account in Adyen&trade; that you want to manage with Actindo, you must create a connection for each.

 - Adyen™ offers the possibility to work with two separate environments, a staging environment for testing purposes and a live environment for production.
 You must configure the connection for each environment separately.
+- If you have more than one merchant account in Adyen&trade; that you want to manage with Actindo, you must create connections for each.

 **Additional information**

 Adyen&trade; uses TLS certificates that are changed from time to time.
 Adyen&trade; users will be informed about this.
-Note that Actindo only checks if the certificate is valid in general and does not validate specific certificates.
-So you can ignore this information from Adyen.
+You can ignore this information from Adyen because Actindo only checks if the certificate is valid in general and does not validate specific certificates.
 See also an update example from Adyen&trade;: [TLS Certificates on Adyen services](https://help.adyen.com/updates/tls-certificates-on-adyen-services "[https://help.adyen.com/updates/tls-certificates-on-adyen-services]").